 Cut grade: While it is always good to have your diamond’s cut grade as this will help receive a more accurate price quote, you can still receive a price quote without this.
 Cut grade refers to the dimensions of your diamond as a result of the cutting and polishing the rough diamond underwent.
 It rates the level of sparkle and how well light is reflected in the stone, ranging from Excellent to Poor.
 It is important to note this only applies to round brilliant diamonds.

 Condition: Diamond is the hardest material on the planet, and yet it can still chip or abrade over time.

 Remember that the anatomy of each diamond is unique, and so for a more comprehensive understanding of your diamond, you will need the opinion of a diamond specialist.

 How can I get a price for my diamond?

-Now that you have the basic facts on your diamond, you can receive your initial estimate by clicking here.
+Now that you have the basic facts on your diamond, complete our online form to receive your bespoke price quote.

 In order to receive a final price, a trained gemologist will need to examine the stone in person.
 There are two selling options available: